-This collective effort will be supported by both a Steering Committee and an Advisory Committee – working to ensure the process remains appropriately focused and grounded in a community-based participatory approach.
+This collective effort was supported by both a Steering Committee and an Advisory Committee – working to ensure the process remained appropriately focused and grounded in a community-based participatory approach.

-• The Steering Committee will serve as the foundational decision-making and oversight body, consisting of nine representatives from the city administration, both foundations, and residents.
+• The Steering Committee served as the foundational decision-making and oversight body, consisting of nine representatives from the city administration, both foundations, and residents.

 The Center for Community Solutions